andgineer/allure-report/README.md

         path: gh-pages
 ```

-Then install run tests with writing Allure results.
+Then run tests with writing Allure results.
 For that install `allure-pytest` and use `--alluredir=./allure-results` option to save results to
 `allure-results` folder.